-They are offered by banks and building societies and work like normal bank accounts that you can open in the name of a charity or other organisation.
+Charity bank accounts are offered by many banks and building societies.
+They work in a similar way to normal bank accounts but you can open them in the name of a charity or other organisation.

 This means if you look after a charity's money, you can keep it separate from your own finances.